Gen. Petraeus Leaked Classified Info To Journalists, Sent Sensitive Documents To Non-Secure Email Accounts

-from the is-there-a-line? dept
+from the DOJ-points-to-lightly-stung-wrists-as-proof-justice-has-been-served dept

 General Petraeus, despite turning over "little black books" filled with classified info to his mistress/biographer (Paula Broadwell), is now serving out his mild non-sentence by suffering through high-paying speaking gigs.
 The government -- "punishing" one of its own -- ended up implying there was somehow a difference between Petraeus and others who turned over classified information to journalists.

 But there appears to be zero difference between Petraeus and whistleblowers who received much harsher treatment.
 Josh Gerstein of Politico reports: